michael105/slterm/README.md

-	Slim (110kB linked shared) and fast terminal emulator for X11, with minimal external dependencies (Xlib and Xft).
+	Slim (110kB linked shared) and fast terminal emulator for X11, with minimal external dependencies (Xlib, fontconfig and freetype).
    Descendant of st (suckless terminal), modified extensively.